Bluetick Coonhound

 Bluetick Coonhound Rescue Organizations

-• Fast and muscular, the Bluetick dog breed stands out for his striking coat.
+• Fast and muscular, the bluetick coonhound rescue breed stands out for his striking coat.
 He has a pleasant expression and a big ‘bawl’ mouth — meaning they have a long, drawn out bark.
 Although they are a hunter first and foremost, the Bluetick Coonhound makes a fine housedog and loves people.

 These dogs have a noble history, being descendants of the French Grand Bleu de Gascogne and the English Foxhound, many of whom were brought to the United States in colonial times.
 On the trail, the Bluetick may be slower than some of his coonhound compatriots, but he has a superior nose and a never-say-die attitude.